-A year or so later he was watching the TV show Sunday Night at the London Palladium.
-Eric’s take…
+Here’s his take on watching the TV show Sunday Night at the London Palladium…

 One night they had Buddy Holly on the show, and I thought I’d died and gone to heaven.
 That was when I saw my first Fender guitar…It was like seeing an instrument from outer space, and I said to myself: ‘That’s the future – that’s what I want.’
 Suddenly I realized I was in a village that was never going to change, yet there on TV was something out of the future.
 And I wanted to go there.